alfari24/auto-restart-project-zomboid/README.md

 - server Project Zomboid must be Running at **Pterodactyl**
 - Python Lts

+## What Code do ?
+- send message when detect mode update
+- send message to ingame (count down) and discord channel
+- do restart the server project zomboid via ApiKey Pterodactyl
+- send message **server running** when restart was successfuly

 ## Config.json \ explain
 ```{
     "docPath"         : "./",                     # Mod ID directory, if dont know, dont change it